Avocado lowers cholesterol

 Avocado reduces risk of heart disease

 Some of the most effective ways to reduce your risk of heart disease are simpler than you’d think.
-Studies have shown that substituting saturated fat with unsaturated fat—avocado’s calling card—can reduce heart disease risk better than merely lowering overall fat intake.
+Studies have shown that substituting saturated fat with unsaturated fat—one of the best-known avocado benefits—can reduce heart disease risk better than merely lowering overall fat intake.
 An analysis of 50 studies and clinical trials showed that a Mediterranean diet, which is high in monounsaturated fat, was effective at preventing metabolic syndrome, a group of risk factors that increase the likelihood of heart problems like stroke or coronary artery disease.
 Another 20-year study followed more than 74,000 women ages 38 to 63 and found that women who adhered to a Mediterranean-style diet had a lower risk of stroke.
 These are some other ways to reduce your risk of heart disease and stroke.